nfs-ganesha/nfs-ganesha/src/doc/man/ganesha-cache-config.rst

 Entries_HWMark(uint32, range 1 to UINT32_MAX, default 100000)
     The point at which object cache entries will start being reused.

+Entries_Release_Size(uint32, range 0 to UINT32_MAX, default 100)
+    The number of entries attempted to release each time when the handle cache has exceeded the entries high water mark.

 Chunks_HWMark(uint32, range 1 to UINT32_MAX, default 100000)
     The point at which dirent cache chunks will start being reused.